Three historic trails lead to Santa Fe, New Mexico.

-Carson left Missouri at age 16 to become a fur trapper.
-He married into, first, the Arapaho tribe and, later, the Cheyenne tribe.
+Carson left Missouri at age sixteen to become a fur trapper.
+He married first into the Arapaho tribe and, later, the Cheyenne tribe.
 In the 1840s, Carson achieved national fame (unbeknownst to him) through the exaggerated storytelling of fellow explorer, John Fremont.

-In 1849, while attempting to rescue some settlers taken hostage by the Apache, Carson stumbled upon a tall-tales’ novel about himself.
+In 1849, while attempting to rescue some settlers taken hostage by the Apache, Carson stumbled upon a book of tall tales about himself.

-The book, of which he had no prior knowledge, portrayed him as a larger-than-life hero.
-Carson had the novel read to him and was disgusted by its exaggerations.
+The novel, of which he had no prior knowledge, portrayed him as a larger-than-life hero.
+Carson had the book read to him and was disgusted by its exaggerations.

 The road descended into a fertile valley and the town of Chimayó, where I visited the Santuario de Chimayó, another National Historic Landmark.

-Built between 1811 and 1816, this tiny adobe church is visited by over 300,000 pilgrims each year.
+Built between 1811 and 1816, this tiny adobe church is visited by over three hundred thousand pilgrims each year.
 It has been called by some the most important Catholic pilgrimage site in the United States.